easolhq/easolhq.github.io/docs/pricing_and_payments/deposits.md

 - If a promotion is applied, the deposit applies to the promotional price.
 - If the price is 0, `deposit.enabled` may return true, but it doesn't make sense to present a deposit price.
 - If the due date has passed (or is today), the method `deposit.enabled` will return false, you don't need to check for this.
+- You cannot access deposits directly through an extra, i.e. `extra.deposit` returns nil.
+It must be accessed through the parent product.

 Check for the deposit at the product level: